Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 ClickOps is the term of art used to describe instances or ongoing practices where cloud infrastructure engineers—often members of the DevOps team—make manual changes to the infrastructure (large and small) via their computer.
 They do this by clicking into the company’s portal to create, edit, or delete resources.

-Depending on the circumstances and context, engineers (and others) may view ClickOps as a simpler change method because it is less code-intensive and more accessible.
+Engineers and others may see ClickOps as an easier way to make changes.
+It uses less code and is more accessible.
 This is especially true for users with access but who lack expertise in infrastructure provisioning or application deployments.
 Beyond convenience or lack of technical skill, other common instances where team members may choose ClickOps:

 - They lack automation tools or system skills,